SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

    needed for switching on and off control of individual input modules.

 ``"control_active"``:
-   A flag indicating whether a drivable or writable module is currently active, i.e. its behaviour is depending on the target value or not.
+   A flag indicating whether a drivable or writable module is currently active.
+   On a drivable without control_active parameter of with control_active=True, the system is trying to bring the value to the target.
+   When control_active=False, this control mechanism is switched off, and the target value is not considered any more.
    For example a controlling module ``control_active`` parameter is false, when the controlled modules ``controlled_by`` parameter is set to ``self`` (or to an other module).
    But ``control_active`` might also be needed when two Writable modules depend on each other in a system where not both may be active at the same time.

-   Better wording for control_active: On a drivable without control_active parameter of with control_active=True, the system is trying to bring the value to the target.
-When control_active=False, this control mechanism is switched off, and the target value is not considered any more.
+An example would be a power supply with two writable modules 'current' and 'voltage': On the controlling module control_active=true and the target parameter is used for the control quantity.
+   The other module (control_active=false) acts like a Readable, its target parameter is ignored.
+Changing the target value of the latter would switch control from one module to the other, toggling the control_active parameter of both modules.

-   In addition, we should try to make sections for the predefined parameters.
+   In addition, we should try to make sections for the predefined parameters (and parameters).

+   But how? parameters and commands together?

+   - readable basics: value, status
+   - drivable: target, status (BUSY), go(), stop()
+   - modes: mode, hold()m shutdown()
+   - error handling: reset(), clear_error()
+   - polling: pollinterval
+   - ramping: ramp, setpoint, time_to_target
+   - communication: communicate
+   - coupled modules: controlled_by, control_active

 ..
 DO NOT TOUCH --- following links are automatically updated by issue/makeissuelist.py
 .. _`SECoP Issue 22: Enable Module instead of Shutdown Command`: 022%20Enable%20Module%20instead%20of%20Shutdown%20Command.rst